skirpichev/cpython/Doc/c-api/long.rst

    Release the export *array* created by :c:func:`PyLong_Export`.

-.. _pylongwriter:

 PyLongWriter API
 ^^^^^^^^^^^^^^^^

-The :c:func:`PyLong_Import` function can be used to create a Python :class:`int` from an array of digits.
-When converting an integer from a format to a Python :class:`int`, creating a temporary array of digits can be inefficient.
-In this case, the :c:type:`PyLongWriter` API can be used for even more efficient import.
+The :c:type:`PyLongWriter` API can be used to import an integer.

 .. versionadded:: 3.14